 STEAM has long been intertwined throughout the curriculum at San Miguel Academy.
 Teachers in all subject areas focus on using design thinking strategies and methods in their project assignments.
 The STEAM Learning Center is the hallmark of our program, availing our students of the best in curriculum design.
 The development of career-ready skills for the 21st-century market place is at the core of our STEAM program.

 The Math program used at SMA is ALEKS (Assessment and Learning in Knowledge Spaces), a Web-based artificially intelligent assessment and learning system.
 ALEKS uses adaptive questioning to quickly and accurately determine exactly what a student knows and doesn’t know in a course.
 ALEKS then instructs the student on the topics he is most ready to learn.
 Students move at their own individual pace through the course and are reassessed to ensure retention of material.

 Literacy is the key to communication, careers and success.
 In order to provide our students optimal opportunity in literacy, we use an online reading program called LightSail.
 LightSail is an intensive reading program that measures student lexile growth, combining books with in-text assessments that are personalized to the student, which measures their literacy gain.
 During the 2019-2020 academic year, students in the SMA program surpassed the LightSail national average for their age group.
 Students use this platform during the school year as well as during summer program.
 Last year SMA placed second in two national reading competitions that were hosted by LightSail.

-With Gratitude to Our Partners
+With Gratitude to Our Education Partners

 - Mohonk Preserve